keboola/connection-docs/index.md

 permalink: /
 ---

-Welcome to the Keboola Connection (KBC) Manual pages.
+Welcome to the Keboola Connection Manual pages.
-If you are working with the KBC UI as an end-user, you are at the right place.
+If you are working with the Keboola Connection UI as an end-user, you are at the right place.

 * TOC
 {:toc}

-## What KBC Is
+## What Keboola Connection Is

-KBC is a powerful data preparation platform composed of many interconnected components, extracting data from various sources, manipulating and enriching the data, and writing the results to desired Business Intelligence tools.
+Keboola Connection is a powerful data preparation platform composed of many interconnected components, extracting data from various sources, manipulating and enriching the data, and writing the results to desired Business Intelligence tools.
 It is a safe, open and extendable cloud based environment for working with your data.

 ## Where to Start

-If you are new to KBC and want a **brief orientation** to the Keboola ecosystem, please check out our [overview](/overview/), or see our [tutorial](/tutorial/) for some hands-on experience on using KBC.
+If you are new to Keboola Connection and want a **brief orientation** to the Keboola ecosystem, please check out our [overview](/overview/), or see our [tutorial](/tutorial/) for some hands-on experience on using Keboola Connection.

-Another great way of familiarizing yourself with KBC is to scroll through our [presentation](kbc-intro.pdf) covering both business and technical aspects of KBC, or to watch one of our short introductory videos ([video 1](https://www.youtube.com/watch?v=QW09kyEjrJA&amp=&t=4s), [video 2](https://www.youtube.com/watch?v=g-VBfkV4xfc&t=62s) -- includes practical demonstration of working with KBC components.
+Another great way of familiarizing yourself with Keboola Connection is to scroll through our [presentation](kbc-intro.pdf) covering both business and technical aspects of Keboola Connection, or to watch one of our short introductory videos ([video 1](https://www.youtube.com/watch?v=QW09kyEjrJA&amp=&t=4s), [video 2](https://www.youtube.com/watch?v=g-VBfkV4xfc&t=62s) -- includes practical demonstration of working with Keboola Connection components.

 If you are already familiar with how Keboola Connection works, go directly to [connection.keboola.com](https://connection.keboola.com) and log in.
-If your project is not in the default US region, use the region selector to choose appropriate region.
+If your project is not in the default US region, use the region selector to choose the appropriate region.

 We are available to provide [support](/management/support/) whenever needed.
-In case you don't have an access to a Keboola Connection project you can write an email to [support@keboola.com](mailto:support@keboola.com).
+In case you don't have access to a Keboola Connection project, you can write an email to [support@keboola.com](mailto:support@keboola.com).
-Please note that we prefer when you use the [support form](/management/support/) inside a project as that provides us with valuable context.
+Please use the [support form](/management/support/) inside your project as that provides us with valuable context.

 ## More to Read